 We pay commission to Advisers assuming that a number of payments will be made by the Members that they introduce.
-If a Member ceases paying earlier in the product lifetime, we expect the Adviser to repay some of the commission that they received.
+If a member ceases to pay earlier in the product lifetime, we expect the Adviser to repay some of the commission that they received.
 This is a credit risk, that is the risk that the Adviser will not have the money to repay.
 We think that this risk is low because we choose Advisers carefully and continually monitor the amounts owing.
 As sales have grown, the size of this risk has increased.
-With the economic uncertainty introduced by coronavirus, there may be more products lapsing and some Adviser firms may not be able to repay their commission debt.
+With the economic uncertainty, there may be more products lapsing and some Adviser firms may not be able to repay their commission debt.